Vijay Kumar (director)

 Vijay Kumar is an Indian actor, writer, director, lyricist and producer.
-His directorial debut, Uriyadi, a political thriller set in the 1990s, was released in 2016 to high critical acclaim and was lauded as one of the best political thrillers in Tamil cinema.
+His directorial debut, Uriyadi, a political thriller set in the 1990s, was released in 2016 and was lauded as one of the best political thrillers in Tamil cinema.
 His second project Uriyadi 2 released in April 2019.

 Early life

 Vijay was born in Chennai where he spent his schooling years.
 He then studied Metallurgical Engineering at the Government College of Engineering, Salem.
-A software engineer by profession, he quit his decade-long career in reputed companies like IBM, Infosys, Aditi Technologies, etc., to pursue his passion in cinema.
+A software engineer by profession, he quit his career in reputed companies like IBM and Infosys to pursue his passion in cinema.

 Film career

-2009–2013: Career beginnings

-He made a short film and applied to the Nalaya Iyakunar show in 2009, when it was in its first season.
+Vijay was a Project Lead in IBM when he quit his job to pursue his passion in filmmaking.
+He made a short film and applied to the first season of the Nalaya Iyakunar show in 2009.
 He was selected and subsequently screened two short films on the show.
-However, he had to leave it due to personal reasons.
-Vijay was a Project Lead in IBM when he quit his job to pursue his passion in filmmaking.
+However, he left for personal reasons.

 He moved to the United States in 2010 and began writing the script for Uriyadi in early 2011.
 It was initially titled Vidiyum Varai VinmeengalaaVom (V4).
-He spent well over a year on the script, sketching more than 2500 shots for its storyboard.
+He spent over a year on the script, sketching more than 2500 shots for its storyboard.

-2013–present

 Back in India, Vijay Kumar started his production house Souvenir Productions in April 2013.
 He conducted a three-month acting workshop for the actors as almost all of them were debutants.

 Uriyadi was released in theaters on 27 May 2016.
 Upon its release, The Hindu had a chat with Vijay and cited that Uriyadi is "A throwback to the 90s".
 Uriyadi 2, produced by Suriya's 2D Entertainment, directed by and starring Vijay Kumar released on 5 April 2019.

-He will be seen next in a youth action-drama that went on floors on 16 July 2021.
-It stars Vijay Kumar and Arsha in the lead and is produced by Reel Good Films.
+Vijay Kumar's next film was Fight Club, a youth action-drama that went on floors on 16 July 2021.
+It stars Vijay Kumar and Monisha Menon in the lead and is produced by Reel Good Films.
 The principal photography was completed on 3 July 2022.
+Presented by Lokesh Kanagaraj's production company, G Squad, the film released on 15 December 2023 to favorable reviews.